-First, all the output parameters of the model for the Minho scenario were analysed, since the average running time of the program when assuming the Minho scenario is only one minute, while the running time on the Portugal scenario is around 30 minutes, making it possible to elaborate a deeper analysis with the output parameters of the Minho scenario which can then be used to evaluate the Portugal scenario since the parameters follow similar behaviours.
+First, all the output parameters for the Minho scenario were analysed, since the average running time of the program when assuming the Minho scenario is only one minute, while the running time on the Portugal scenario is around 30 minutes, making it possible to elaborate a deeper analysis with the output parameters of the Minho scenario which can then be used to evaluate the Portugal scenario since the parameters follow similar behaviours.

 Regarding the centralisation gain, one concludes that a higher splitting option achieves higher aggregation gains since the signal is more compressed in the RU nodes and the data rate on the CU nodes are reduced but, on the other hand, the process gain is reduced since fewer functions are assigned to the central node, achieving less benefits from the centralisation of resources.
-Splitting the physical layer will achieve great traffic and throughput aggregation gains, substantially reducing the requirements of the FH link capacity when compared with the splitting option 8, which leads to belief that to support the high traffic demands of the 5G network it is necessary to assign more processing power on the RU nodes, even though the gains of resource centralisation will be reduced.
+Splitting the physical layer will achieve great traffic and throughput aggregation gains, substantially reducing the requirements of the FH link capacity compared with splitting option 8, which leads that to support the high traffic demands of the 5G network it is necessary to assign more processing power on RU nodes, even though the gains of resource centralisation are reduced.

 Concerning the processing capacity of the nodes, two parameters were analysed.
-The first one considered the throughput on the nodes measure in Gbit/s, and one concludes that changing the splitting option from option 8 to a higher splitting option will greatly reduce the input throughput on the central node, since in the splitting option 8 the signal is not compressed so the throughput that arrives at the CU node is extremely high, and increasing the splitting option from option 8 to option 7.1 shows an approximately 94% reduction on the throughput of the CU node.
+The first one considered the throughput on the nodes measure in Gbps, and one concludes that changing the splitting option from option 8 to a higher one greatly reduces the input throughput on the central node, since in option 8 the signal is not compressed so the throughput that arrives at the CU node is extremely high, and increasing from option 8 to option 7.1 shows an approximately 94% reduction on the throughput of the CU node.
 Another option to offload the central node data rate is to use DU nodes.
 In this case, the throughput on the DU is 25% lower and the throughput on the CU is 50% lower than in the reference scenario.
-In the UL scenario, the splitting option 7.1 cannot achieve the same data compression has the DL, and in this case, the best splitting option would be the 7.3, which achieves a 75% reduction when compared with option 8.
-The second parameter considered was the required processing power on the nodes measured in GOPS.
-Higher splitting options will increase the processing capacity requirements on the RU node, which will reduce the benefits of centralisation on the node, increasing RU complexity.
-Since using a splitting option 7.1 is recommended to reduce throughput on the CU node, one verifies that this option requires a 48% higher processing capacity on the RU.
-The processing power on the RU also substantially increases from option 7.2 to 7.3 since the MINO encoding and baseband modulation is performed on the RU (29%).
+In the UL scenario, the splitting option 7.1 cannot achieve the same data compression as in DL, and in this case, the best splitting option is 7.3, which achieves a 75% reduction compared with option 8.
+The second parameter was the required processing power on the nodes measured in GOPS.

+Higher splitting options increase the processing capacity requirements on the RU node, which reduces the benefits of centralisation in the node, increasing RU complexity.
+Since using a splitting option 7.1 is recommended to reduce throughput in the CU node, one verifies that this option requires a 48% higher processing capacity in the RU.
+The processing power in the RU also substantially increases from option 7.2 to 7.3 since MIMO encoding and baseband modulation is performed in the RU (29%).